-- 1. Students should submit tuition payments to the Finance Office. - 2.
-Before a term commences or within the first week of a term, APP students have the option to take a leave of absence or withdraw without incurring financial obligations.
-This can be done before the term drop deadline, which is no later than 05:00 pm on the last day of the first week of classes. - 3.
-Before a term commences or within the first two weeks of a semester, undergraduate (UG) students have the option to take a leave of absence or withdraw without incurring financial obligations.
-This can be done before the course drop deadline, which is no later than 05:00 pm on the final day of the second week of classes. - 4.
-Following the conclusion of the first week of the term after 05:00 pm, APP students are obligated to pay full tuition for the term, irrespective of their enrollment status. - 5.
-Following the conclusion of the second week of the semester after 05:00 pm, undergraduate (UG) students are obligated to pay full tuition for the term, irrespective of their enrollment status. - 6.
-Students who fail to meet payment deadlines will face restrictions, including the
+- 1. Tuition payments should be submitted to the Finance Office. - 2.
+Before a term commences or within the first week of a term, APP students have the option to take a leave of absence ("LoA") or withdraw without incurring financial obligations.
+This must be done before the term drop deadline, which is no later than 05:00 pm on the last day of the first week of classes. - 3.
+Before a term commences or within the first two weeks of a semester, UG students have the option to take a leave of absence ("LoA") or withdraw without incurring financial obligations.
+This must be done before the course drop deadline, which is no later than 05:00 pm on the last day of the second week of classes. - 4.
+After 05:00 pm following the conclusion of the first week of the term, APP students are obligated to pay full tuition for the term, irrespective of their enrollment status. - 5.
+After 05:00 pm following the conclusion of the second week of the semester, UG students are obligated to pay full tuition for the term, irrespective of their enrollment status. - 6.
+Students who fail to meet payment deadlines will face restrictions, including the inability to add courses, register for upcoming semesters (due to a Financial Hold on

-- inability to add courses, register for upcoming semesters (due to a Financial Hold on students account in SONIS), and access final grades (account lock-out), until the payment for the term is settled. - 7.
-Unpaid tuition invoices remain indefinitely on student record until paid off; all future registrations, status changes or readmissions will be blocked until the debt is settled.
+- the student's account in SONIS), and access final grades (account lock-out), until the payment for the term is settled. - 7.
+Unpaid tuition invoices remain indefinitely on student's record until paid off; all future registrations, status changes or readmissions will be blocked until the debt is settled.